rstudio/helm/charts/posit-chronicle/README.md

 Workbench or Connect server pods by setting `pod.sidecar` in their respective `values.yaml` files.

-Here are some example Helm values to run the agent sidecar in Workbench:
+Here is an example of Helm values to run the agent sidecar in Workbench:

 ```yaml
 pod: